getsolus/solus-site.github.io/content/blog/this-year-in-solus-2016.md

 - Our panel widgets introduced consistent left-click actions, rather than mixing left and right click.
 - We introduced more popovers to expose quick access to settings, such as power settings.
-- Our Icon Tasklist improved by enforcing a 1:1.1 aspect ration, which helped to alleviate the feeling of icons being compressed.
+- Our Icon Tasklist improved by enforcing a 1:1.1 aspect ratio, which helped to alleviate the feeling of icons being compressed.
 It also resulted in automatic icon scaling.
 - Keyboard Layout Indicator landed, enabling a mouse-driven method for switching between layouts.
 - We added a dedicated Raven Sidebar Control for enabling mouse-driven access to the Applets view of Raven.
 - The User Indicator was introduced to enable quick access to logout, lock, suspend, restart, and shutdown.